Midi2CV Mk2

 Midi2CV_Mk2_VelocityCurves

-After touch CV: linear by default, however, you can choose to adjust after touch response curve making it softer, harder or wider, similar to velocity CV above.
+After touch CV: linear by default, however, you can choose to adjust the after touch response curve making it softer, harder or wider, similar to velocity CV above.

 Gate: goes high when a key is down, low when no keys are down.
 If “strobe gate” option is in effect, gate signal is pulled down for the duration of the strobe every time a key is pressed while some other key is down.
 This allows envelopes to re-trigger for synths that don’t have Strobe input.